drBenway/pixi-vn-wiki/start/labels.md

 ### Jump to a label

 To jump to a label you must use the `GameStepManager.jumpLabel` function and pass the label.
+This function have 2 parameters:

+* `label`: the label that will be called
+* `props`: the properties that will be passed to the label, if you not want to pass any parameter you can pass an empty object `{}`.

 When you jump to a label, the steps of the current label will be stopped and the steps of the label passed as parameter will be started.